awisus/Refugee-Aid/README.md

 We use the Google Maps platform to make accmommodations visible to the user.
 By clicking a mark on the map they get further information, most importantly anout required needs.

+Usage
+--
+These files make up an Android Studio project.
+So just download and import to your IDE or check out from VCS.

 License
 --
 This software is published under MIT license.